-There are twofold advantages from utilizing a marinade, to infuse flavor and to tenderize.
+There are twofold advantages from utilizing a marinade, to infuse flavor and tenderize.
 These chicken kabobs illustrate both beautifully.

 - PRO-Tip: Yogurt does an amazing job tenderizing chicken.
-Whether it’s an enzyme or the calcium, the jury is still out.
-Just make sure your chicken spends at least a couple hour up to overnight the yogurt-based marinade so it can work its magic.
+Whether it’s an enzyme, the acid, or calcium, the jury is still out.
+Just make sure your chicken spends at least a couple of hours up to overnight the yogurt-based marinade so it can work its magic.

 - Having a flavorful marinade for chicken kabobs is imperative, too.
 Though the flavors won’t infuse deeply into the meat, it will create an amazing, flavorful crust on these kabobs.

 - Don’t overcook these feta chicken kabobs or the chicken will be dry.
 Not as dry as if you didn’t marinate them, but you’ll want to grill just until the chicken loses the pink hue internally, or to about 160 degrees.

 - Also, note that if you use wooden skewers, you should soak them in water for about a half-hour to prevent them from incinerating on the grill!